Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-\begin{cor} For $a$ a positive integer, a $\varphi^a$-module over $\tilde{\calE}_R$, $\tilde{\calR}^{\bd}_R$, $\tilde{\calR}_R$ is pure of slope $s$ at some $\beta \in \calM(R)$ if and only if it is $(c,d)$-pure at $\beta$ for every (not just one) pair $c,d$ of integers for which $d$ is a positive multiple of $a$ and $c/d = s$. \end{cor} \begin{proof} It is enough to check that for any positive integer $e$, a $\varphi^a$-module $M$ is $(c,d)$-pure at $\beta$ if and only if it is $(ce,de)$-pure at $\beta$.
-Using faithfully flat descent, this reduces to the case where $\FF_{p^{de}} \subseteq A$.
-(This requires a bit of care to produce the descent data on local models; see the end of the proof of Theorem~\ref{T:spread etale}.)
-In this case, the claim follows from Theorem~\ref{T:perfect equivalence2a1} plus the corresponding equivalence on the side of local systems (Definition~\ref{D:etale twist}). \end{proof}
+\begin{cor} Let $X$ be a perfect uniform adic space over $\FF_{p^d}$.
+Then a $\varphi^d$-module over $\tilde{\calE}_X$, $\tilde{\calR}^{\bd}_X$, $\tilde{\calR}_X$ is pure of slope $s$ at some $x \in X$ if and only if it is $(c',d')$-pure at $x$ for every (not just one) pair $c',d'$ of integers for which $d'$ is a positive multiple of $d$ and $c'/d' = s$. \end{cor} \begin{proof} This follows from Theorem~\ref{T:perfect equivalence2a1} plus the corresponding equivalence on the side of local systems (Definition~\ref{D:etale twist}). \end{proof}